desmarais-patrick/notes-api-server-nodejs/README.md

  - [Running locally](#running-locally)
  - [Running tests](#running-tests)

-This API server works closely with the [database server](/desmarais-patrick/notes-db-server-datastore) project using Datastore.
+This API server works closely with the [database server](/desmarais-patrick/notes-db-server-datastore) project using Google Cloud Datastore.

 See also mother [notes](/desmarais-patrick/notes) repo for global information about the project.